 Thomas is quickly gaining a reputation as a prolific conductor across many genres.
-After being appointed as Chorus Master for Longborough Festival Opera in 2017 for their productions of Tristan and Isolde and Fidelio he has since been invited back for their production of The Flying Dutchman in 2018.
-Thomas was Assistant Conductor for British Youth Opera’s 2016 season, conducting Southbank Sinfonia in Malcolm Williamson’s English Eccentrics.
+He is currently Chorus Master for Longborough Festival Opera for their production of The Flying Dutchman this June and was Chorus Master for their productions of Tristan and Isolde and Fidelio in 2017 to critical acclaim.

 Other operatic highlights include his own productions of Don Giovanni, Hansel and Gretel, Acis and Galatea and Dido and Aeneas as well as scenes from many Britten operas such as Peter Grimes, The Turn of the Screw, Albert Herring, The Rape of Lucretia and Owen Wingrave.

 Contemporary music is also something at the forefront of Thomas’ interests.
 Having premiered works by Lluis Mather, and Ami Oprenova he has also premiered the operas of James Oldham (Off the Beaten Track, Bastien and Bastienne) and Ulf-Deither Soyka (Ninya).
 This season sees him premiere Robert Peate’s work Lullay for violin and orchestra in Hereford.